bartbartelds/obsidian-writing/Untitled.md

 Aster steps forward.
 She caresses the horse's manes gently, and takes the black gloved hand stretched out to her.
 The Gray Man hoists her up to sit behind him.
 She melts against his back, embracing him at the waist.
 The ride out of town is swift.
 The bewildered townsfolk see Aster and the Gray Man dissolve into the morning mist.

-Avery lead the Proceeding in Wren's stead in '76, but the Gray Man did show - nor did he the decade after.
+Avery lead the Proceeding in '76, but the Gray Man did show - nor did he the decade after.
 The town stood in prosperity until the flash floods of 1866 washed it out to sea.